xdebbie/fortunecookie/README.md

 ## **_The project_**

 This PHP mini-experiment was deployed on Heroku since GitHub won't handle PHP.
-The objective of this little project was to practice the integration between PHP and Javascript, the deployment of web-apps on Heroku and the implementation of a 7-1 directory structure on SASS.
+The objective of this little project was to practice the integration between PHP and Javascript, the deployment of web-apps using Composer on Heroku and the implementation of a 7-1 directory structure on SASS.